Do all new students have to attend orientation?

 Sponsored by the Office of the Dean of Students, Project SERVE is a one-day program allowing new students to participate in important service activities throughout the Charlottesville community and learn about the many service avenues available.

-You may sign up for Project SERVE when you register for orientation.
-If you have already registered for orientation, you can re-enter the registration system to sign up for Project SERVE.
+You may indicate your interest in Project SERVE when you register for orientation.
+If you have already registered for orientation, you can re-enter the registration system to elect to participate in Project SERVE.